Program overview

-- Completion of a total of 5 full-course equivalents (FCEs).
+- A total of 5 full-course equivalents (FCEs), which consist of:

 Featured Experiences

-The Master of Health Sciences with Specialization in Gerontology offers several unique experiences that enhance the learning process:
+The Master of Health Sciences with Specialization in Gerontology offers several unique features that enhance the learning experience:

-- Access to experienced faculty members who provide mentorship and guidance.
+- Access to experienced faculty members who guide students through their research projects.

 - Opportunities for collaboration with community organizations focused on aging and health.